Tennessee’s strong agricultural economy accounts for 10.4 percent of the state’s economy while generating $50.4 billion in output.

 Generation after generation, Tennessee has brought you some of the best-known and most respected food brands in the world.
 From sippin’ whiskey to candy bars, Tennessee brands stand tall in the world of memorable tastes.
 Brands like Jack Daniel’s, M&M Mars, Bush Beans, Moon Pies and Little Debbie Snack Cakes grew out of Tennessee’s deeply held traditions of agriculture, hospitality and craftsmanship.

 As you would expect in the state known for a couple of famous fellows named Jack and George (Daniel and Dickel, of course), the Tennessee beverage industry is especially robust.
-Tennessee’s more than $745 million in beverage exports ranked third in the nation in 2014.
-The state’s $712 million whiskey exports last year are more than double any other state.
+Tennessee’s more than $612 million in beverage exports ranked third in the nation in 2016. and first in the Southeast.
+The state’s $590 million whiskey exports last year are more than double any other state.

 Today, Tyson Foods, Unilever, Pictsweet, Coca-Cola, Frito Lay and Green Mountain Coffee are among more than 1,000 registered food and beverage manufacturers operating in Tennessee.
 Unilever is in the process of building the world’s largest ice cream plant in Covington.